marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 permalink: /en/blog/how-to-reduce-screen-time/
 date: 2025-03-07
 description: "An extensive guide with over 40 ideas to learn how to reduce your screen time.
 Understand why, create new objectives, and leverage tools."
-keywords: ["how to reduce screen time", "how to cut down on screen time", "how to limit my screen time", "how to reduce time on phone", "how to reduce phone time", "stop doomscrolling", "limit social media", "screen time iphone", "screen time android"]
+keywords: ["how to reduce screen time", "how to cut down on screen time", "how to limit my screen time", "how to reduce time on phone", "how to reduce phone time", "stop doomscrolling", "limit social media"]
 image: /assets/blog/social-media-timer/preview.jpg
 imageAlt: "An hourglass over screenshots of addictive apps, such as TikTok, Instagram, or games."
 third_party_apps: